Kislovskiy/talks/2023_PyData_Berlin/README.md

 In my projects I find myself using mostly line charts (scatter plots), bar charts, and tables.
 If you remember from the list of my mistakes, I didn't know the rules for better data visualisations.
-They exist, I first learned them from Nicolas P. Rougier's book "Scientific Visualization: Python + Matplotlib", which I highly recommend.
+They exist, I first learned them from Nicolas P. Rougier's book "Scientific Visualisation: Python + Matplotlib", which I highly recommend.
 * Rule 1: Know Your Audience
 * Rule 2: Identify Your Message
 * Rule 3: Adapt the Figure to the Support Medium